 (d) the audit shall not unnecessarily burden the Processor by disturbing its operations.

-14.29.
-The Processor undertakes to duly cooperate with the Controller during the audits, especially to make available to the Controller the documentation and technical assets to the extent it is required and does not violate the rights of the Processor.
+2.28.
+The Processor undertakes to duly cooperate with the Controller during the audits, especially to make available to the Controller the documentation and technical assets involved by the processor in the processing of the controller’ personal data.
+All the audits initiated by the controller or persons that act on behalf of the controller shall be at reasonable times and with reasonable prior written notice, pursuant to the processor’s appropriate confidentiality and technical restrictions, the security policies, and to the extent, it does not violate the rights of the processor.

-14.32.
-Effectiveness.
-This Agreement shall become valid and effective as of day of its acceptance by Client.
+2.31.
+This Agreement shall become valid and effective as of the day of its acceptance by Client.